emilymorgado/astronomer-airflow-alerts/outline.md

 ### Still needs
 1. Some personality!
 I think I made this a little too dry.
 2. I made no changes to the Sendgrid and Amazon SES setup docs.
-3. I'm not sure the relative links work.